avipatel97/avipatel97.github.io/README.txt

 The wiki of my life

 Marketing Ideas:
-Linked on IG bio, fb bio, linkedin bio
+Linked on IG bio, fb bio, LinkedIn bio

 Purpose:
 The wiki of my life